Reclaim mis-sold guarantor loans for free

 Here, it may be that the guarantor has a complaint too, as they could claim that they were only there to make payments if you missed one, and that hadn't happened.

-How much can I get back if I'm the borrower and my complaint (for either mis-selling or being treated unfairly) is successful?
+How much will I get if my claim is successful?

 As a general rule, here's what you can expect (the same principles apply whether you were mis-sold or treated unfairly):

 • You will likely be refunded interest PLUS any fees and charges from the time you were mis-sold or deemed to have been treated unfairly.
-The reason you'll get the interest plus any fees and charges back is because this is essentially the cost of the loan – a cost you’d never would have paid unless you’d not been mis-sold the loan in the first place.
+The reason you'll get the interest plus any fees and charges back is because this is essentially the 'cost' of the loan – a cost you never would have paid without being mis-sold the loan in the first place.

 If you make a successful mis-selling reclaim, you will likely be refunded MOST, if not all, the interest, fees and charges (if you were charged those) since the mis-selling happened when you first took out the loan.
 Since the interest makes up a considerable portion of the total amount you repay, these reclaims can be sizeable.